-- 52. That the rules regarding composition and workings of supervision and control committees appear in the rules governing the Board of Directors and that they are consistent with those that apply to mandatory committees in accordance with the recommendations above, including: - a) That they are composed exclusively of non-executive directors, with a majority of them independent. - b) That their chairmen be independent directors. - c) That the Board of Directors select members of these committees taking into account their knowledge, skills and experience and the duties of each committee; discuss their proposals and reports; and detail their activities and accomplishments during the first plenary session of the Board of Directors held after the committee's last meeting. - d) That the committees be allowed to avail themselves of outside advice when they consider it necessary to perform their duties. - e) That their meetings be recorded and the minutes be made available to all directors.
+- 52. That the rules regarding composition and workings of supervision and control committees appear in the rules governing the Board of Directors and that they are consistent with those that apply to mandatory committees in accordance with the recommendations above, including: - a) That they are composed exclusively of non-executive directors, with a majority of them independent. - b) That their chairmen be independent directors. - c) That the Board of Directors select members of these committees taking into account their knowledge, skills and experience and the duties of each committee; discuss their proposals and reports; and detail their activities and accomplishments during the first plenary session of the Board of Directors held after the committee's last meeting.

+≘) That thei r meetinas be recorded and d the minutes be made available t o all directors

 Complies [X] Complies Partially [] Explanation []Not applicable []

-- 53. That verification of compliance with corporate governance rules, internal codes of conduct and social corporate responsibility policy be assigned to one or split among more than one committee of the Board of Directors, which may be the audit committee, the appointments committee, the corporate social responsibility committee in the event that one exists, or a special committee created by the Board of Directors pursuant to its powers of selforganisation, which at least the following responsibilities shall be specifically assigned thereto: - a) Verification of compliance with internal codes of conduct and the company's corporate governance rules. - b) Supervision of the communication strategy and relations with shareholders and investors, including small- and medium-sized shareholders. - c) The periodic evaluation of the suitability of the company's corporate governance system, with the goal that the company promotes company interests and take into account, where appropriate, the legitimate interests of other stakeholders. - Review of the company's corporate social responsibility policy, ensuring that it is orientated towards value creation. - Follow-up of social responsibility strategy and practice, and evaluation of degree of compliance. - f) Supervision and evaluation of the way relations with various stakeholders are handled. - g) Evaluation of everything related to non-financial risks to the company, including operational, technological, legal, social, environmental, political and reputational. - Coordination of the process of reporting on diversity and reporting non-financial information in accordance with applicable rules and international benchmarks.
+- 53. That verification of compliance with corporate governance rules, internal codes of conduct and social corporate responsibility policy be assigned to one or split among more than one committee of the Board of Directors, which may be the audit committee, the appointments committee, the corporate social responsibility committee in the event that one exists, or a special committee created by the Board of Directors pursuant to its powers of self-organisation, which at least the following responsibilities shall be specifically assigned thereto: - a) Verification of compliance with internal codes of conduct and the company's corporate governance rules. - b) Supervision of the communication strategy and relations with shareholders and investors, including small- and medium-sized shareholders. - c) The periodic evaluation of the suitability of the company's corporate governance system, with the goal that the company promotes company interests and take into account, where appropriate, the legitimate interests of other stakeholders. - d) Review of the company's corporate social responsibility policy, ensuring that it is orientated towards value creation. - e) Follow-up of social responsibility strategy and practice, and evaluation of degree of compliance. - f) Supervision and evaluation of the way relations with various stakeholders are handled. - g) Evaluation of everything related to non-financial risks to the company, including operational, technological, legal, social, environmental, political and reputational. - h) Coordination of the process of reporting on diversity and reporting non-financial information in accordance with applicable rules and international benchmarks.